Powered by

 They did not acquire the land from us, but rather obtained it through a mutual agreement.
 If it had been acquired, additional compensation would be required, according to the new law.
 Accordingly, our land would have been sold for 1 crore 10 lakh.
 However, by cancelling our Gram Sabha, they falsely portrayed the area as urban.
 Hence, we were not provided with adequate compensation."

 Krishnapal says, “Modi ji keeps doing his 'Man ki Baat'.
-But he never listens farmers 'Man ki Baat'.
+But he never listens to farmers 'Man ki Baat'.
 They are imposing their point of view on us and farmers are being exploited in a big way.

-Unfulfilled commitment of employment
+Unfulfilled commitment to employment

 Families in these areas face an increasingly daunting task of sustaining their livelihoods through farming due to their minimal land holdings.
 The farmers, in the ongoing Farmers Protest in Greater Noida, willingly relinquished their land in hopes of securing employment opportunities for their children.
 But, now they find themselves deeply disappointed as this promise remains unfulfilled.
 Veer Singh Nagar, the Coordinator of All India Kisan Sabha in Gautam Budh Nagar District, highlights that the scarcity of available land and the consequent lack of job opportunities has a profound impact on the farmers and their families.